hargup/hargup.github.io/webnotes/surveillance_bill.rst

 .. tags: webnotes

 UK Government is trying to push a which will force internet and phone companies to store the all the data for 12 months.
-Indian government also pushed a draft of similar encryption policy a few months where everyone was required to store the plaintext of all the encryptions for 90 days.
-Probably UK and US government have laws where I can be arrested for being a terrorist "sympathizer" and I also heard a statement from David Cameroon that he wants to curb "non violent extremists".
-Tell me how is being a "extremist" here.
+Indian government also published a draft encryption policy a few months where everyone was required to store the plaintext of all the encryptions for 90 days.
+Probably UK and US government have laws where someone can be arrested for being a terrorist "sympathizer" and I also heard a statement from David Cameroon that he wants to curb "non violent extremists".
+Tell me who is being a "extremist" here.
 Governments are simply creating Fear, Uncertainly and Doubt to control more and more aspects of our lives.